npr/npr-one-api-js-sdk/README.md

     npm init

 ...which will ask you some questions and generate a `package.json` for you.
-You can then run `npm install npr-one-sdk --save` to save the SDK to your new project's list of dependencies.
+You can then run `npm install @npr/npr-one-sdk --save` to save the SDK to your new project's list of dependencies.

 ### Using Bower